SNodeC/snode.c/src/apps/README.md

 mkdir -p build/echo-config
 ```

-`CMAKE_PREFIX_PATH` is only needed when the SNode.C installation prefix is not
+`CMAKE_PREFIX_PATH` is needed only when the SNode.C installation prefix is not
 already in CMake's normal package search path.
+Python 3 is required when
+`BUILD_TESTING` is enabled, which is the default provided by `CTest`.

-The resulting application artifacts are simply:
+The resulting application artifacts are:

 ```text
 build/echoserver